-During a consult, we will discuss the health panels that can help identify leaky gut and what is causing it for you.
-Then I guide you to make diet changes individualized for your body, so that you stop eating the foods that are perpetuating leaky gut, and start on the path to healing it.
+During a virtual consult, we will discuss the health panels that can help identify leaky gut and what is causing it for you.
+Then I guide you to make diet changes individualized for your body, so that you stop eating the foods that are perpetuating the problems, and start on the path to healing leaky gut.

 I’ll also suggest digestive enzymes, nutrients, and herbs specific to your case to help the cells replenish and heal at a faster rate and if necessary, balance the healthy bacteria in your gut.